Intervention/docs/image/v4/basics/image-output.md

 > public Image::encodeUsingMediaType(string|MediaType $mediaType, mixed ...$options): EncodedImageInterface

-Encode the current image using a given media (mime) type to determine the encoder.
+Encode the current image using a given media type to determine the encoder.
 The media type can be passed as string or `Intervention\Image\MediaType` enum value.
 Define optional encoder options with additional parameters.